Heavenly Ecstasy

 Heavenly Ecstasy is the fifth studio album by the Norwegian progressive metal band Pagan's Mind.
 It was released on 20 May 2011 in Germany, 23 May 2011 in the rest of Europe, and 31 May 2011 in the USA and Canada.
 It is the first album the band released with label Steamhammer Records.
 The album was released in several formats: as a digipak with two bonus tracks, 28-page booklet, and poster; a double gatefold LP with two bonus tracks on orange-colored vinyl; as a standard jewel case; and as a digital download.
+A music video was released for the song "Intermission".